Stebalien/tempfile/README.md

 tempfile
 ========

 A secure cross-platform temporary file library for rust.
+In addition to creating temporary files, this library also allows users to securely open multiple independent references to the same temporary file (useful for consumer/producer patterns and surprisingly difficult to implement securely).

 Example
 -------